FihoFi/urn-mrn-fin/readme.md

 In the URN framework, the colon character (:) is used to separate major components such as the Namespace Identifier (NID), and the Namespace Specific String (NSS).
 Although colons may also appear within the NSS, they do not automatically create hierarchy.
 Any structure within the NSS must therefore be explicitly defined in the relevant namespace specification.

 ### Sub-namespaces within the Organization-Specific Namespace String
-**Within urn:mrn:fin, the concept of using colon (:) to organize identifiers into hierarchical sub-namespaces is retained**.
+**Within urn:mrn:fin, the colon (:) is used to organize identifiers into hierarchical sub-namespaces**.
+This means, that the left hand side of every colon (:) is both a resource name and a namespace.
 This rule applies to all sub-namespaces within urn:mrn:fin.

 ---